Core objective #10: Diversity & equity

 Silver Vein III: Advanced areas of focused inquiry

-Brief description of learning objective: Students will demonstrate an understanding of diversity through courses that focus on topics such as race, ethnicity, gender, sexuality, religion, physical ability, language, and/or social class with an emphasis on the analysis of equity.
-Students will apply and evaluate approaches or modes of inquiry used to analyze diversity and equity and the social barriers to these goals.
+Brief description of learning objective: Students will demonstrate an understanding of diversity through courses that focus on topics including but not limited to race, ethnicity, gender, sexuality, religion, physical ability, language, and/or social class with an emphasis on equity.
+Students will learn and apply critical approaches and/or methods to analyze diversity and equity, as well as examine social barriers to their promotion.

 Standards or Requirements for Verification

-Within the context of the Core requirements at UNR, Diversity refers to an understanding of cultural difference as influenced by social identities such as race, ethnicity, gender, social class, national origin, and other socially constructed differences.
-Equity refers to efforts to value cultural difference and to create societal fairness.
-Courses addressing this objective may examine various topics related to this objective, such as the historical or contemporary experiences of particular groups of people; the origins and application of ideas about difference; theories of racial or gender oppression; and efforts to improve the living conditions or treatment of marginalized groups.
+Within the context of the Core requirements at the University, Diversity refers to an understanding of cultural difference as influenced by social identities such as race, ethnicity, gender, social class, national origin, and other socially constructed categories.
+Equity refers to efforts to enhance societal fairness while valuing those differences.
+Courses addressing this objective may examine various topics, such as the historical or contemporary experiences of particular groups of people; the origins and application of ideas about difference; theories of racial or gender oppression; and efforts to improve the living conditions or treatment of marginalized groups.
 Where appropriate, majors are encouraged to develop this objective within their courses, and if possible to integrate this objective into the Core Capstone course.

 This Core Objective will typically be satisfied with a single course that devotes at least 1 credit of student effort (e.g., 15 hours of instruction) to this objective, or that has prerequisite courses that cumulatively devote sufficient attention to the objective.

 Courses or sequences satisfying this Core Objective should:

 - Include the Core Objective, together with its brief description, on the course syllabus in its original form.